-- Risks to patients were assessed and managed, with the exception of those relating to recruitment checks. - There were procedures in place for monitoring and managing risks to patient and staff safety.
+Risks to patients were assessed and well managed.

+- There were procedures in place for monitoring and managing risks to patient and staff safety.
 There was a health and safety policy available with a poster in the reception office which identified local health and safety representatives.
-The practice had up to date fire risk assessments and carried out regular fire drills.
-All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
-The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings).
+The practice had a up to date fire risk assessments and ensured regular fire drills were carried out. - All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
+The last test was carried out in March 2015.
+The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings), which was last completed in November 2015.

-Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
+• Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
 There was a rota system in place for all the different staffing groups to ensure enough staff were on duty.
+Cover for sickness, holidays and busy periods was provided in house.
+No locums had been used within the previous year.